HackBinghamton/shell-tutorial/README.md

 ![Print Working Directory](pwd.png)

-Note that on Windows your home directory path is usually 'C:\Users\<USERNAME>', but in Bash it will look like 'c/Users/<USERNAME>' because on Mac/Linux, folders are seperated with a forward slash instead of a backslash.
+Note that on Windows your home directory path is usually 'C:\Users\USERNAME', but in Bash it will look like 'c/Users/USERNAME' because on Mac/Linux, folders are seperated with a forward slash instead of a backslash.

 ## Copying Files